RRB Exam Normalization Method Revised: RRB Calculator for Normalization of Marks in RRB NTPC/RRB Group D/RRB MI 2020 Railway Exams

-Railway Recruitment Board (RRB) conducts several examinations at Pan India level every year.
+RRB Exam Normalization Method Revised for RRB NTPC/RRB Group D/RRB MI 2020 Exam: Railway Recruitment Board (RRB) conducts several examinations at Pan India level every year.
 This is why it attracts exceptionally large number of candidates every year and thereby increasing the number of applicants.
 In order to take examination for such a large number of candidates, examination has to be split in various sessions keeping in view the limitations of the capacity of examination venues available across the country.
 For example, CEN 02.2018 for Level 1 post had attracted 1.89 Crore candidates and the examination was conducted in 153 sessions.
 RRB applies normalization method for calculating the qualifying marks of an examination conducted in multiple sessions having different difficulty level of the questions.
 Let us look in detail how the normalization of marks will be done in RRB NTPC, RRB Group D Level-1 and RRB Ministerial & Isolated (MI) Categories 2020 Railway Exams.

 Normalization of Marks: RRB NTPC, RRB Group D (Level-1) & RRB MI 2020 Railway Exams